jlightstone/cs_project/README.md

 **Fast Fourier Transform (4 features)
 ‘FFT_mean_imag’, ‘FFT_mean_real’, ‘FFT_std_max’, ‘FFT_std_real’**

-Transform the time-domain signal into frequency-domain signal.
-Since it is complex number in the frequency-domain, I separate them into real and imaginary parts, each is reported with its mean and standard deviation.

-Rolling windows (6 features)  From the 150_000 data, we choose a rolling window size = 100, at each window, we calculate the mean and standard deviation of each window.
-We use the numpy percentile function to calculate 5%,30%, 60% of the standard deviation (‘Roll_std_p05’,‘Roll_std_p30’,‘Roll_std_p60’), the top 5% of the mean, the mean of the gradient of these vectors (‘Roll_mean_absDiff’, ‘Roll_std_absDiff’).

 Mel-frequency....
 We use the Librosa toolbox to calculate the Mel-frequency cepstral coefficients of the 2nd and 16th components.